MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sharing-and-permissions/this-item-might-not-exist-error.md

 ### Method 1: Use the Microsoft Admin site

 > [!NOTE]
-> This feature is not available for Microsoft 365 Government, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany.
+> This diagnostic isn’t currently supported for GCC High, DoD, Microsoft 365 operated by 21Vianet, or Microsoft 365 Germany customers.

 1. Select **Run Tests** below, which will populate the diagnostic in the Microsoft 365 Admin Center.